alison-mgg/Assignment1_SENG438/README.md

 Tests

--Deposit valid amounts into each account.
+- Deposit valid amounts into each account.
--Verify if balance updates correctly after deposits.
+- Verify if balance updates correctly after deposits.
--Withdraw within the available balance limit.
+- Withdraw within the available balance limit.
--Attempt to withdraw more than the available balance -Transfer between Checking, Savings, and Money Market accounts.
+- Attempt to withdraw more than the available balance
+- Transfer between Checking, Savings, and Money Market accounts.
--Attempt invalid transfers (e.g., transferring more than available funds).
+- Attempt invalid transfers (e.g., transferring more than available funds).
--Verify if balances update correctly after transfers.
+- Verify if balances update correctly after transfers.

 ### Account Handling